-It’s the same basic chicken and misua soup but without tomatoes.
+It’s a simple chicken and misua soup but without tomatoes which most recipes include.
 I have also added broccoli florets, the pared and sliced stem of the broccoli, and carrots.
 I used beef broth instead of chicken broth, having been simmering a pot of bones all afternoon.